Svyatoslav Lunyov: About - Lunyov

 Biography

-Music exists beyond the scope of academic forms or novel trends, when the sense comes to the fore.
-Pushing the boundaries through different techniques, seeking for new sounding and form where the idea can settle.
+Music exists beyond the scope of academic forms or novel trends when the sense comes to the fore.
+Pushing the boundaries through different techniques, seeking new sounding and forms where the idea can settle.
 Or coming back to pure simplicity.
-It is always a lone journey.
+It is always a lonely journey.

-Svyatoslav Lunyov was born on April 19, 1964 in Kiev, Ukraine.
-He began his music education at the age of seventeen, discovering the world’s music classic.
+Born on April 19, 1964 in Kyiv, Ukraine.
+He began his music education at the age of seventeen, discovering the world’s music classics.
 In 1986 he gets his first degree in engineering.
-In 1986 he was recruited and served in the military in Hungary for two years.
-1988: aged twenty four, Lunyov admitted to Kyiv State P.Tchaikovsky Conservatory and started his education in composition.
-Than he continued there for his Post-graduate studies from 1998-2001.
-Since 2000, Lunyov is a lecturer in the faculty of composition at the Music Information Technologies Department of Kiev Conservatory.
+In 1988: aged twenty-four, Lunyov admitted to Kyiv State Conservatory and started his education in composition.
+Then he continued there for his Post-graduate studies from 1998-2001.
+Since 2000, Lunyov is a lecturer in the faculty of composition at the Music Information Technologies Department of Kyiv Conservatory.

-For his entire career, Lunyov encompassed all genres of serious music, including chamber, choral, vocal, piano, elecrtoacoustic and film music.
+For his entire career, Lunyov encompassed all genres of serious music, including chamber, choral, vocal, piano, electroacoustic, and film music.
+In the last years, Lunyov has explored writing electroacoustic, symphonic, and ensemble works.

-In 2017 his musical open-air performance Witness, dedicated to the 75th anniversary of the Babyn Yar tragedy, received the Bronze Cannes Lion at Cannes Lions International Festival of Creativity.
+In 2017 his musical open-air performance “WITNESS”, dedicated to the 75th anniversary of the Babyn Yar tragedy, received the Bronze Cannes Lion at the Cannes Lions International Festival of Creativity.

-Among the performers of his compositions: National Symphony Orchestra (Ukraine), Camerata Kyiv Chamber Orchestra (Ukraine), “Kyiv” Municipal Choir (Ukraine), National Culture University Choir (Ukraine), “MusikFabrik” Contemporary Music Ensemble (Germany), “Silk Road” Duet (Germany), “Gamensemble” (Russia), “Ricochet” Contemporary Music Ensemble (Ukraine), vocal ensemble “Alter Ratio” (Ukraine).
+Among the performers of his compositions: the National Symphony Orchestra (Ukraine), the Camerata Kyiv Chamber Orchestra (Ukraine), “Kyiv” Municipal Choir (Ukraine), the National Culture University Choir (Ukraine), “Ricochet” Contemporary Music Ensemble (Ukraine), the vocal ensemble “Alter Ratio” (Ukraine), “MusikFabrik” Contemporary Music Ensemble (Germany), “Silk Road” Duet (Germany), “Trinity Wall Street Choir” (the USA), “Sinfonietta Sankt Gallen” (Switzerland), and many others.

-Conductors: Volodymyr Sirenko, Vyacheslav Blinov, Viktor Ploskina, Valery Matyuchin, Volodymyr Runchak (Ukraine), Fedir Gluschenko (Russia), Veronique Laqroix (Canada), Theodore Kuchar (USA), Herman Engels (Belgium), Mikheil Menabde (Georgia/Ukraine) Olga Prykhodko (Ukraine).
+Conductors: Volodymyr Sirenko, Vyacheslav Blinov, Viktor Ploskina, Valery Matyuchin, Volodymyr Runchak (Ukraine), Veronique Laqroix (Canada), Theodore Kuchar (USA), Herman Engels (Belgium), Mikheil Menabde (Georgia/Ukraine), Olga Prykhodko (Ukraine).